The Dragon Reborn: Josha Stradowski on The Wheel of Time Season 2

 It’s been said that Season 2 is going to be bigger and bolder.
 Can you tell us just how big and bold it’ll be?

 I feel like all the departments really really stepped up the game.
 The costumes look amazing.
 The sets look amazing, and even the makeup is amazing.
 I feel in Season Two, the show is slowly revealing its form.
-In terms of the urgency and the story, it’s different because now we know who the dragon is and that Rand thinks that he has defeated the Dark One but the evil is not gone from the world.
+In terms of the urgency and the story, it’s different because now we know who the dragon is, and Rand thinks that he has defeated the Dark One, but the evil has not gone from the world.

 Wheel of Time is a fantasy series but how do you think it reflects what’s happening in the real world today?